GRAVITATION

 \(\Rightarrow\) (3.z) has no solution on \([0,+\infty[\).

-Photon coming from infinity
+Photon entering from infinity

 The radial coordinate \(r\) of \(p\) is initially decreasing, which means that \(r\) having no minimum tends towards \(0\): \(p\) follows a trajectory towards the point \(O\) center of the massive object and hits the massive object, when \(r=R\) and whatever the value of \(R\).

-\(L\) defined above represents for \(\varphi=\varphi _{impact}\) the angle of impact of \(p\) (angle with the tangent plane to the sphere of radius \(R\) at the point of impact).
+\(L\) defined above represents for \(\varphi=\varphi_{impact}\) the angle of impact of \(p\) (angle with the tangent plane to the sphere of radius \(R\) at the point of impact).

-\(b<b_{crit}\) leads to a condition on \(L_{\varphi _{impact}}\) according to (3.w):
+\(b<b_{crit}\) leads to a condition on \(L_{\varphi_{impact}}\) according to (3.x):

-\(\tan L_{\varphi_{impact}}\geq \sqrt{\frac{R_s}{R}-1+\frac {R^2}{b_{crit}^2}}\)
+\(\tan L_{\varphi_{impact}}\geq \sqrt{\frac{R_s}{R}-1+\frac {R^2}{b_{crit}^2}}\).

 Contraction of angular directions